codeblech/add_drop_alert/README.md

 </del>

 ## Note
-This project uses a slightly modified version of [pyjiit](https://github.com/codelif/pyjiit)
+This project uses a very tinie-mini modified version of [pyjiit](https://github.com/codelif/pyjiit)

 The `pyjiit.wrapper.WebPortal.__hit()` method is modified to not raise an error on the failure response by the server.
 Failure response implies add drop option is not available.